Chenxi-Ji/ndt_localizer/README.md

 ## Localization in a pointcloud map(pcd)

-From topdown prespective:
+From topdown prespective (in a sparse map):
 ![](cfgs/ndt_result_mainbuilding_rs80_topdown_x4.gif)

-From tracking prespective:
+From tracking prespective (in a dense map):
 ![](cfgs/ndt_result_mainbuilding_rs80_follow_x4.gif)

 ### A demo video on zhulou-rs80 dataset:

-From topdown prespective:
+From topdown prespective (in a sparse map):
 [![IMAGE ALT TEXT HERE](cfgs/simple_img_0_1.png)](https://youtu.be/iLKNW_xAEJQ)

-From tracking prespective:
+From tracking prespective (in a dense map):
 [![IMAGE ALT TEXT HERE](cfgs/simple_img_0_2.png)](https://youtu.be/3wUi3WNgp94)

 ## How to use